academico7/fun_small_projects/task_runner/readme.md

 #### Instruction Description
 The command line example can receive the following instructions as inputs:

+Prints help messages and instructions
+>./task_runner_example --help

+Starts and waits for instructions

+>./task_runner_example

+Once the program is running, it should read instructions from the standard input.
+These instructions should have the following format:

-Starts a task and prints its ID
+>- Starts a task and prints its ID

 >start

-Pause the task with the given id and print a confirmation message
+>- Pause the task with the given id and print a confirmation message

 >pause <task_id>

-Resume task with the given id (if paused) and print a confirmation message
+>- Resume task with the given id (if paused) and print a confirmation message

 >resume <task_id>

-Stop the task with the given id (if not stopped) and print a confirmation
+>- Stop the task with the given id (if not stopped) and print a confirmation

 >stop <task_id>

-Prints the id, the status (paused, running, stopped, completed)
+>- Prints the id, the status (paused, running, stopped, completed)

 >status

-As above, but for a single task
+>- As above, but for a single task

 >status <task_id>

-Gracefully shut down
+>- Gracefully shut down

 >quit